scamp925/la-biblioteca-server/UpdateReview.md

 ![database snippet of updating an entry](https://user-images.githubusercontent.com/98675776/225180080-af226185-eeb0-4a27-b563-f32e780e7ce2.png)
 </td></tr></table>

-Where the 'content' was once empty, with the update, it is now filled with user's review
+Where the "content" was once empty, with the update, it is now filled with user's review
 ### Usage in La Biblioteca's Client Side
 Fetch API with this endpoint
 - placeholder